Samcoderg78/stock-data-engineering/README.md

 ---

-## Technical Decisions & Rationale
+## Technical Decisions and Rationale

-### Why resample before calculating indicators?
-Technical indicators must reflect **monthly trends**, not daily fluctuations.
-Indicators are therefore calculated on **monthly closing prices**, after resampling.

-### Why SMA has missing values initially?
-Simple Moving Averages require a full window (10 or 20 months).
-Missing values (`NaN`) for early months are **expected and correct**.

-### Why EMA appears earlier than SMA?
+- Monthly resampling is performed before calculating indicators to ensure that SMA and EMA reflect long-term trends rather than daily noise.
+- SMA values are unavailable for initial months due to insufficient historical data, which is expected behavior.
-EMA uses a recursive formula and can be initialized from the first available value, allowing it to be computed immediately.
+- EMA values are available from the first month since EMA uses a recursive calculation and can be initialized from the first available closing price.

-### Why Pandas only?
-The assignment constraints require:
-- Vectorized operations
-- No third-party technical analysis libraries
-Pandas’ `resample`, `rolling`, and `ewm` functions satisfy these requirements efficiently.
+- Pandas `resample`, `rolling`, and `ewm` functions are used to ensure vectorized and efficient computations without relying on third-party technical analysis libraries.

 ---

 ## Assumptions
-- Input data contains valid daily trading records
+- The input dataset contains valid and continuous daily trading records.
-- Each ticker has continuous data covering exactly 24 months
+- Each stock ticker spans exactly 24 months.
-- Missing SMA values for initial months are acceptable
+- Missing SMA values in initial rows are acceptable and mathematically correct.
-- No missing or corrupt rows in the input dataset
+- The dataset does not contain missing or corrupt critical values.

 ---

 ## How to Run

 ### Prerequisites
-- Python 3.8+
+- Python 3.8 or higher
 - Pandas

-### Install Dependencies
+### Installation
 ```bash
 pip install -r requirements.txt
 ````

-### Execute Pipeline
+### Execution

 ```bash
 python main.py